nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 By Nathan Ross Powell

 ???

-These are where the sldie notes go.
+These are where the slide notes go.

 ---
 # Intro